 Each enhanced flash is composed of a unique pattern of pulses sent during the flash period and conforms to MUTCD requirements.
 The Auto-sequencing Flash Pattern Mode continuously cycles through all seven enhanced flash patterns, displaying a single pattern during each activation period.

 The TS1100 is available in either an AC powered or Solar powered model.
-The TS1100 supports a wide range of crosswalk system configurations, and is compatible with standard activation devices (push-buttons, pedestrian crossing pads) and standard pre-warning devices (LED flashing signs and beacons).
+The TS1100 supports a wide range of crosswalk system configurations, and is compatible with standard activation devices and standard pre-warning devices (LED flashing signs and beacons).

 Why Our Crosswalk System Controller Is Better